siehlema/DataEvalML/README.md

 * ...

 ToDo:
-* Use Tpot for finding an optimal model
+* Use AutoML (Tpot, AutoKeras, ..) for finding an optimal model
 * Combine multiple framework approaches

 The future work of this repository wants to deal with more and new Machine Learning Frameworks/Techniques to improve data evaluation.
 Moreover various other datasets will be added to to test the applications on them.